 - There have only been six times when the same franchises have met with the only back-to-back matchups coming when the Cowboys met and defeated the Bills in 1993-94.

-- Charles Haley (SF/DAL) has the most rings of any player with five.
-New England Patriots head coach and NY Giants former defensive coordinator, Bill Belichick, leads all coaches with seven.
+- Charles Haley (SF/DAL) has the joint most rings of any player with five.
+New England Patriots head coach and NY Giants former defensive coordinator, Bill Belichick, leads all coaches with eight.
 (IND/NE) kicker Adam Vinatieri is the only kicker with four rings.

 With a relatively short but rich history, this fixture has now become a major global sporting day.
 It also garners more wagering interest from pro gamblers and once-a-year bettors alike than any other USA sports game.
 That has given birth to a myriad of Super Bowl betting opportunities from the online sportsbooks.
 The odds are that this coming year’s Super Bowl 54 clash will be no different.